Anuj04432/First_project/README.md

 # 💰 My Personal Expense Tracker
 A simple **personal expense tracker** built with **Streamlit** and **Python** to manage your daily expenses, set budgets, and visualize spending.
 Works on PC and mobile browsers.
+You can directly open the app using the url:https://expense-tracker-username003322.streamlit.app/

 ## Features
 - ➕ **Add Expense**: Log expenses with category, amount, and optional notes